-Reno, a nutritionist and motivational trainer, struggled with her own weight and developed the clean eating concept because dieting did not help her.
-The concept is simple: lots of exercise and a healthy diet with fresh, unprocessed food.
+Reno, a nutritionist, and motivational trainer struggled with her own weight and developed the clean eating concept because dieting did not help her.
+The concept is simple: you need lots of exercise and a healthy diet with fresh, unprocessed food.
 According to Reno, artificial additives in food are the worst for the body.
-You should, therefore, ban them from the kitchen as much as possible during clean eating.
+So ban them from the kitchen as much as possible during clean eating.
 Instead, cook fresh food with untreated ingredients, aka “clean”.

 Cornerstones of Clean Eating

 - Start your day with a healthy breakfast, ideally half an hour after getting up.

 - Eat five to six small meals a day to keep blood sugar levels constant and avoid cravings.

 - Pay special attention to your natural hunger.
 Only eat when you’re really hungry.

 - Meals should be a mixture of complex carbohydrates (contained in whole grain products or vegetables) and low-fat, protein-rich foods such as lean meat or low-fat natural yogurt.

 - Avoid processed foods and artificial additives such as sweeteners, preservatives, and flavor enhancers.
 Avoid added sugars!